mtumilowicz/rust-rocket-workshop/README.txt

                     * edition distinctions are gone by the time the code has been compiled
                     * there’s no pressure to update old crates just to continue to participate in the modern Rust ecosystem
                 * example: fine for a 2015 edition crate to depend on a 2018 edition crate
+    * features
+        * provide a mechanism to express conditional compilation and optional dependencies
+        * package defines a set of named features in the [features] table of Cargo.toml, and each feature can either be enabled or disabled
+        * A package defines a set of named features in the [features] table of Cargo.toml, and each feature can either be enabled or disabled
+            * example
+                ```
+                [features]
+                # Defines a feature named `webp` that does not enable any other features.
+                webp = []

+                #[cfg(feature = "webp")]
+                pub mod webp;
+                ```
+        * Features of dependencies can be enabled within the dependency declaration.
+            * serde = { version = "1.0.118", features = ["derive"] }
+        * Some packages use features so that if the features are not enabled, it reduces the size of the crate and reduces compile time.
+        * Experimental features
+            * not want to require their users to also use the nightly channel
 * `Cargo.lock`
     * example
         ```